Walsh University: Academics

-Graduate
+The university offers over 60 undergraduate majors.
+It is the only college governed by the Roman Catholic Diocese of Youngstown.

 Walsh University offers the following graduate degrees: Doctorate of Physical Therapy (DPT); Master of Occupational Therapy (MOT); Master of Science in Nursing (MSN); Master of Arts in Education (M.A.Ed); Master of Business Administration (M.B.A.); Master of Arts in Counseling and Human Development; Master of Arts in Theology, and Doctor of Nursing Practice (DNP).
 Several graduate programs are offered in online and in an accelerated format.

-Undergraduate

-The university offers over 60 majors.

-Professional development

 Walsh University offers several opportunities for professional development, including a certificate in healthcare management, FNP certificate, and several educator certificates or licensures.

 Athletics

-Walsh has 20 varsity athletic teams, with two more to be added in 2023–24, and competes in the National Collegiate Athletic Association at the Division II level as a member of the Great Midwest Athletic Conference.
-The university's football team formerly played their home games at Tom Benson Hall of Fame Stadium, now playing on campus at Larry Staut Field.
+Walsh has 26 varsity athletic teams, and competes in the National Collegiate Athletic Association at the Division II level as a member of the Great Midwest Athletic Conference.
+The university's football team formerly played their home games at Tom Benson Hall of Fame Stadium, now playing on campus at Larry Staudt Field.

 Varsity teams

-Walsh sponsors 10 men's varsity teams: baseball, basketball, bowling, cross country, football, golf, soccer, lacrosse, tennis, and track & field.
-The school also sponsors 10 women's varsity teams: basketball, bowling, cross country, golf, lacrosse, soccer, softball, tennis, track & field, and volleyball.
+Walsh sponsors 11 men's varsity teams: baseball, basketball, bowling, cross country, football, golf, soccer, lacrosse, tennis, rugby, and track and field.
+The school also sponsors 11 women's varsity teams: basketball, bowling, cross country, golf, lacrosse, rugby, soccer, softball, tennis, track and field, and volleyball.